Xenogears: Battle system

-Gear battle

 In addition to hand-to-hand combat, the characters sometimes fight from within giant robots called gears.
 In gear combat, the limiting factor of AP is replaced by fuel, with each attack consuming an amount corresponding to its power.
 For these battles, "deathblows" may only be executed after first building up the "Attack Level"—represented by a number in the bottom-left of the gear combat interface—through the execution of strong, moderate, or weak attacks.
 One deathblow is allowed per point on the Attack Level gauge.
 There are three levels for normal gear deathblows and, beyond the third level, an "infinite" level with its own set of deathblows.
 To reach "Infinity Mode", a character must stay at attack level 3 while performing any other action.
 With each turn, there is a chance that Infinity Mode will be reached.
 Having a duration of three turns, Infinity Mode allows fuel to be recharged in much larger quantities and, while in this mode, gears have access to "Infinity" attacks.
 Gears can regain fuel with a "Charge" command.
 The gears can activate "Boosters" which enable them to act faster at a cost of extra fuel per turn.
-The "Special Option" command allows for gear HP restoration abilities and special, fuel-consuming attacks.
-When a gear has no fuel left, it can no longer execute attacks, use special options, or use boosters.
-They can, however, Charge to regain fuel and use Ether abilities.
-Gear fuel, parts, and upgrades may be purchased in shops or from certain individual vendors.